Living-in.EU Digital Assembly 2026

 Digital Solutions to Improve City Services and Quality of Urban Life

 This interactive session will explore how digital tools and innovations can enhance city services and contribute to more inclusive, efficient, and citizen‑responsive urban environments.
-Through practical examples and peer discussions, it will provide a platform for representatives of cities and the European Commission to exchange on challenges, opportunities, and best practices.
+Through practical examples and peer discussions, it will provide a platform for representatives of cities and the European institutions to exchange on challenges, opportunities, and best practices.

 15 April 2026 at 15:30 — 15 April 2026 at 17:00